prlosana/hyperrealitie/README.md

 ## 🌐 View Live Site

-Once deployed to GitHub Pages, the site will be accessible at:
+The site is accessible at:

 ```
 https://prlosana.github.io/hyperrealitie/
 ```

-(Replace with your actual GitHub username and repository name.)

 ## 📁 Structure